 - Security by design in order to help protect from cyber attack

 As the Blackett Review from the Government stated, public acceptability and trust are essential to the implementation of the IoT.
 Those developing in the IoT space need to earn users’ trust in order for the full potential of the technology to be fulfilled.
-This the intention of techUK’s Trust Principles.
+This is the intention of techUK’s Trust Principles.

 The Internet of Things is a transformative development that can have a greater impact on our economy and society than the first digital revolution.
 Done right, it can help enable better health services, cleaner and safer public spaces, more efficient industries and generate more innovative businesses and business models.
 It will also create unprecedented amounts of detailed data, often in real-time, that can then inform and improve the service or product.
 However, to make it a success, we need to ensure consumers are comfortable with the technology.